 Israel is currently home to about 1,728 species of fish, 410 of which are in the Mediterranean and 1,270 in the Red Sea.
 The rest, 48 species, are cultivated or wild freshwater fish.
-The fish population has declined and endemic species became endangered some even became extinct in the 1970s following a decline in population after the drying of the Hula lake.
+The fish population has declined, and endemic species have become endangered.
+Some even became extinct in the 1970s following a decline in population after the drying of the Hula Lake.

 The Fauna of Israel: Birds

-The number of raptors has been decreasing due to their prey becoming endangered or extinct as well as massive poisoning of some prey.
+The number of raptors has been decreasing due to their prey becoming endangered or extinct, as well as massive poisoning of some prey.
 About a fifth of the nesting birds are endangered (39 out of 206).
-Yossi Leshem, director of Israel’s International Centre for the Study of Bird Migration, says that the country has one of the highest concentrations of bird traffic in the world per square mile.
+Yossi Leshem, director of Israel’s International Centre for the Study of Bird Migration, says that the country has one of the world’s highest concentrations of bird traffic per square mile.

 On a single morning at the Jerusalem Birdwatching Observatory, the staff has spotted 10,000 eagles.
 Arabian ostriches had been extinct from Israel years ago.
 The North African ostrich native to North Africa has been reintroduced from captivity to the open areas and reserves of the Negev desert in Israel where the Arabian ostriches lived before their extinction. y